Can cheese be frozen?

 Is raw milk better than pasteurized for making cheese?

 It depends on the type of cheese you are making.
-Certain cheeses, like Gouda, require milk lower in fat.
-Parmesan is made with partially skimmed milk.
+Certain cheeses, like Gouda and Parmesan, require milk lower in

 How does terroir influence the flavor of cheese?

 Terroir, in the U.S., is defined as “a sense of place,” referring to subtle local influences in the flavor of